AlbertoBarrago/QuickFlows/guide.md

-# The DevOps Mindset: A Comprehensive Guide
+# The DevOps Mindset:A Comprehensive Guide

 ## Introduction

-DevOps is more than just a set of practices or tools—it's a mindset that bridges the gap between development and operations teams to deliver high-quality software faster and more reliably.
-This guide explores the DevOps mindset, focusing on best practices for minimizing errors, fostering team collaboration, and producing valuable software through agile methodologies.
+> DevOps is more than just a set of practices or tools—it's a mindset that bridges the gap between development and operations teams to deliver high-quality software faster and more reliably.
+This guide explores the DevOps mindset, focusing on the best practices for minimizing errors, fostering team collaboration, and producing valuable software through agile methodologies.

 ## Core Principles of the DevOps Mindset